From a walking distance is St. Jean Beach. The calm and white sand treat. It’s one of the most popular beach with numerous shops and restaurants.

 If, after your long flight to St. Maarten, you’d rather enjoy a more leisurely final leg of your journey, there is a ferry from St. Maarten to St. Barth.

 Once you get to the island, the only way to efficiently travel around is with a car.
 You can either hire a private driver, rely on local taxis, or rent a car yourself.
 There are several options to choose from and you can find more information and contact information here.

 While the forested areas of the island provide much to appreciate, the main natural draw to St. Barth’s is the marine wildlife.
 Grab your snorkel, or suit up in your SCUBA gear, and head toward the various reefs that surround the island.
 With colorful fish, turtles, stingrays, and sharks to follow, there is a never-ending adventure awaiting your underwater.
 Be sure to wear coral reef safe sunscreen!

-St. Barth Municipal Museum – Located in Gustavia, this museum features the rich history of St. Barth.
+St. Barth Municipal Museum – Located in Gustavia, previously mentioned under Attractions, features the rich history of St. Barth.
 Complete with historic documents, photographs, preserved colonial and military artifacts, there is much to learn about this little island’s big history.
 There are also exhibits about the local wildlife!